 How to Take a Vacation as a Therapist in Private Practice

-Hey there, fellow therapists in private practice!
 As a clinician who’s been in the game for a while, I understand the struggle of balancing work and personal life, especially when it comes to taking a well-deserved vacation.
+Planning effective private practice vacations can feel overwhelming, but they’re essential for your well-being and the sustainability of your work.
 That’s why I want to share some tried-and-true tips on how to plan for a vacation while ensuring your clients are well taken care of and your boundaries remain intact.

 Preparing for Vacation Before You Leave